Rotomoulding Machinery

 Home > Production Process > Different Phases of Rotomolding Production

-Rotomolding is probably the most cost effective way of producing large and hollow plastic parts.
-It yields seamless parts that boosts uniform wall thickness and Different Phases of Rotomolding Productiondeposition of more materials in the corners for shock absorbing.
+Different Phases of Rotomolding Production Rotomoulding is probably the most cost effective way of producing large and hollow plastic parts.
+It yields seamless parts that boosts uniform wall thickness and deposition of more materials in the corners for shock absorbing.
 The finished parts are relatively stronger too, as the raw materials are not subjected to stress during production.
 Plus the molds used in the process are significantly cheaper than any other types and very little material is wasted using this process.
 The excess material can always be re-used.

 • Loading